LukasKristensen/discord-hall-of-fame-bot/README.md

 - [ ] Improve media output
 - [ ] Create a command for updating variable names
 - [ ] Make a folder for each server with private value preferences
+- [ ] Problem with using discord user profile pictures using Discord<=2.0.0